Emotions – Why do we have them?

 Perhaps equally important, is the information that emotions can give you to guide your own decision-making.
 Anger can signal when you have been treated unfairly or been disrespected.
 It can prepare you to stand up for yourself if you need to.
 Guilt can signal that you have behaved outside your value system and might need to apologize or try to repair the relationship.
 Happiness lets you know that something is going well and motivates you to recreate the experience in the future.

 One challenge is trying to determine if your emotional reaction has been minimized or exaggerated by your own interpretation of a situation.
 Some people are born with a more reactive nature which can cause emotions to be set off more easily and last for a longer period of time.
 Sometimes families tend to emphasize certain emotions and collectively avoid others, leaving individuals feeling confused about their experience.
 If you are finding that you are often consumed with negative emotions, feel uncomfortable with experiencing emotions, or have been told you are “too emotional”, you might consider seeking therapy.
 You may contact Behavioral Health Partners (BHP) to set up an appointment with a mental health professional who can accurately assess your symptoms and make recommendations for treatment.
 You can reach BHP by calling (585) 276-6900.

-Behavioral Health Partners is part of the YOURhealth employee wellness program, offering mental and emotional health services for stress, anxiety and depression to eligible individuals and dependents.
+Behavioral Health Partners is part of Well-U, offering mental and emotional health services for stress, anxiety and depression to eligible individuals and dependents.